 *Pro Tip: ask about where someone’s going, not where they’ve been.

 Tip #6: …But don’t put them in the hot seat

 When you ask someone about their fears, goals, achievements and failures you put them in the hot seat.
 You catch someone off guard when you ask them the big, deep stuff.
 And while there may be a moment when they are a bit taken aback, the truth is we are all eager for an opportunity to share what makes us tick.
 And when we connect over fears, goals, achievements and failures we make a way deeper, stronger connection than we would have with alma maters etc.

 Okay, now that I’ve made that point, let me rescind it partially.
 Certain topics you may be passionate about are definitely things not to talk about on dates.
 Even if, ESPECIALLY IF, you think you’re on the right side of the argument, refrain from getting into anything related to politics, religion, or anything that someone would write about on a bumper sticker.

 - When you first arrive, you get one free hug.
 Everyone knows that.
 It’s probably why some of you weirdos go!
-(Who are we kidding, it’s why we attended middle school).
-But set the tone and show tour interest immediately.
-Now it’s not a funeral hug, or a bear squeeze, but hold on just a second or two longer and glide of a little slow letting your hands drag.
+But set the tone and show your interest immediately.
+Now it’s not a funeral hug, or a bear squeeze, but hold on just a second or two longer and glide off a little slow, letting your hands drag.
 It feels somewhat caring, it’s intimate and as long as you’re brief it’s kosher.